 Product sales are primarily tied to supporting the U.S. onshore drilling and completion operations and bulk product sales to international markets.
 Product sales to international markets are typically shipped and delivered in bulk and the timing of delivery can vary from one quarter to another.
-For the three months ended March 31, 2024, product sales revenue of \$33.1 million decreased 11% year-over-year and remained relatively flat sequentially.
-Year-over-year the decline in our product sales revenue is primarily due to lower U.S. onshore activity, where the average U.S. land rig count decreased 19% over the same period in the prior year.
-Additionally, we had lower sales of manufactured laboratory equipment when compared to the same quarter in the prior year.
-Sequentially, product sales increased in North America but were offset by fewer international bulk sales during the three months ended March 31, 2024.
+For the three months ended March 31, 2024 June 30, 2024, product sales revenue of \$33.1 million decreased 11% year-over-year and \$34.2 million remained relatively flat year-over-year and increased 3% sequentially.
+Year-over-year the decline in our product sales revenue is primarily due to lower U.S. onshore activity, where the The average U.S. land rig count for the three months ended June 30, 2024 is 17% lower when compared to the same period in 2023, however product sales in the U.S. increased year-over-year.
+The year-over-year growth in product sales in the U.S. onshore market was offset by a lower level of international product sales during the three months ended June 30, 2024.